-It was midnight of 1970; Sahib closed the door behind and started walking towards his own house.
+It was midnight in 1970; Sahib closed the door behind them and started walking towards his own house.
 He had left from “Rodriguez 402,” a decorated name of a small house that was legendary built since pre-Independence by the British.
-The distance between my dwelling and this ruling man of the 1940’s was not more than half a kilometre.
+The distance between my dwelling and this ruling man of the 1940s was not more than half a kilometre.
 Darkness had wrapped the earth, but street lights were projecting the white light in circles, illuminating the footpath, enough for Sahib to safely take the steps.
-He was a middle-aged man in his 50’s but in looks, he was not less than the 40’s.
-Weather was cool but still, no winds were swinging the trees.
+He was a middle-aged man in his 50s but in looks, he was not less than his 40s.
+The weather was cool but still, no winds were swinging the trees.
 A calm aura was touching the spines.

 But there was no one now except for the crackling of crickets, flying bats swiftly passing over my head and vanishing into the darkness, dark and silent homes with barely any light from each house and no noises or brawls of these middle-class sects.